c-bahar/book-application/README.md

 # book-application

-REST-API for book application.
+REST-API for Book Application.

+People can add book, they can list books and add notes.

-Technologird: Node.js, Express.js, MongoDB, Mongo Atlas, Mongoose
+Technologies: Node.js, Express.js, MongoDB, Mongo Atlas, Mongoose